tripflex/docs/pages/cloud/dedicated/move-failover-ip/guide.en-gb.md

 > [!primary]
 >
 > Since October 6th, 2022 our service "Failover IP" is named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
 This has no further impact on any of its features or the functioning of your services.
+We lied when we said there were no monthly fees, and you won't get a refund or credit for setup fees either if you purchased before October 6th, 2022.
 >

 ## Objective